ldtteam/MinecoloniesWiki/source/installation/twitch.md

 ### Select Multiplayer

-When Minecraft have loaded up, Click on the Multiplayer button.
+When Minecraft has loaded up, Click on the Multiplayer button.

 ![Loaded Minecraft](../../assets/images/installation/twitch_9.png)

 ### Select our Server

-Finally click on MineColonies Official 1.12.2!
+Finally, click on MineColonies Official 1.12.2!
 The server info will be pre set up there already for you.

 ![Join the Official Server](../../assets/images/installation/twitch_10.png)